 The Digital Services Act (DSA) and the Digital Markets Act (DMA) are legislative proposals by the European Commission, playing an important role within the European Digital strategy.
 The DSA and DMA form a package of new rules applicable across the whole European Union to create a safer, more competitive and open digital space.

 Following the release of their main regulation in 2016, the General Data Protection Regulation (GDPR), the European Union is a leader in data protection worldwide.
 After this regulation, the EU has passed other laws such as the free flow of non-personal data (FFD) in 2018 and the EU Cybersecurity Act and the Open Data Directive in 2019.

 The General Data Protection Regulation (GDPR)

-The GDPR unifies data protection regulation within the EU.
+The General Data Protection Regulation (GDPR) unifies data protection regulations within the European Union.
 It establishes strict rules on how EU citizens’ personal data must be stored, collected and processed; both within and outside the European Union.
-It was approved in April 2016 and entered into force in May 2018; replacing the 1995 European Data Protection Directive.
+The GDPR entered into force in May 2016, establishing May 2018 as the deadline for Member States to put it into effect.
+This regulation replaced the 1995 European Data Protection Directive.

 The regulation on the free flow of non-personal data (FFD)

 The goal of the regulation on the free flow of non-personal data is to boost the benefits of the data economy.
 It is applicable from May 2019.
 The FFD contributes to the creation of a competitive digital economy within the EU.
 Together with the GDPR, it aims to guarantee the free movement of non-personal data across the Member States of the European Union.

 The EU Cybersecurity Act establishes a UE cybersecurity certification framework for digital products, services and processes.
 In addition to strengthening the EU Agency for cybersecurity (ENISA).